mramshaw/NoteM/README.md

 Ideally should NOT be dependent upon a device's Cloud account.

+[Item 2, Cloud Sync'ing, was dropped.
+The app only uses local storage.]

 #### Validation

 * Either a Note title OR a Note body must be present